-On 10 September 2021, Delfin S.à r.l. and some companies of the Caltagirone group entered into a Shareholders' Agreement with immediate effect and expire date on the conclusion of the proceedings of the next Shareholders' Meeting.
+On 10 September 2021, Delfin S.à r.I. and some companies of the Caltagirone group entered into a Shareholders' Agreement with immediate effect and expire date on the conclusion of the proceedings of the next Shareholders' Meeting.
 The Agreement is relating to the totality of Assicurazioni Generali shares held by the Parties.
 Under it the Parties agreed to consult one another in order better to weigh their respective autonomous interests with respect to more profitable and effective management of Assicurazioni Generali, geared to the technological modernisation of its core business, the strategic positioning of the company, and its growth in an open, transparent and competitive market environment.
 The overall number of shares under the Agreement were 10.948% of the share capital of Assicurazioni Generali.
-Fondazione CRT, representing 1.232% of the share capital, entered the Agreement on 17 September..
+Fondazione CRT, representing 1.232% of the share capital, entered the Agreement on 17 September.

-www.generali.com/investors/share-information-analysts/ownership-structure
+Our governance and remuneration policy, p.
+70 [] www.generali.com/investors/share-information-analysts/ownership-structure reflects the evaluations of over 1,500 professionals and investors from around 600 financial services companies...

 Institutional Investor, the specialist magazine and independent research company in the field of international finance, recognised Generali among the Most Honoured Companies in the insurance sector in the All-Europe Executive Team annual ranking.
 Recognitions also for Group CEO, Philippe Donnet, Group CFO, Cristiano Borean, and Head of Investor & Rating Agency Relations, Giulia Raffo.
-The ranking reflects the evaluations of over 1,500 professionals and investors from around 600 financial services companies..
+The ranking